 While the feel of the sun on your face is amazing, the sun (and other sources such as tanning beds) gives off ultraviolet (UV) rays which are the number one cause of skin cancer.
 However, the sun also provides vitamin D which is good for your body, so don’t think of the sun as the evil cancer-giving star in the sky.
 We just need to enjoy the sun with caution.

-How to Protect Yourself from Too Much Sun
+How to Protect Your Skin from Too Much Sun

 Cancer.org gives suggestions on the best ways to stay sun-safe: